demisto/content/Packs/MicrosoftGraphGeneric/Integrations/MicrosoftGraphGeneric/README.md

 Use the Microsoft Graph Generic integration to interact with Microsoft Graph API.

-The integration Should be used for APIs that are not implemented in other specific Microsoft Graph integrations.
+The integration should be used for APIs that are not implemented in other specific Microsoft Graph integrations.

 The integration supports only Application permission type, and does not support Delegated permission type.